 Elevation Survey:

 Elevation measurements can be useful, but should not be relied on as a definitive statement of foundation condition.
-Elevation is measured against a benchmark "0" set in the middle of the structure and indicated at lower (-) or higher (+) than the benchmark.
+Elevation is measured against a benchmark "0" and indicated at lower (-) or higher (+) than the benchmark.
 Measurements are in inches.